Sensitivity of non-radiative cloud-wind interactions to the hydrodynamics solver: Results

 The important metric in this figure is the combination of peak width and height.
 A higher peak covering fraction indicates a larger likelihood of detecting any material in a hypothetical absorption line study, but for a narrow peak the time-window would be short.
 We remind the reader that our initial cloud occupies only 3\% of the projected area of the box.
 With some methods reaching peak covering fractions of well over 50\%, these must be due to low-density fragments as is also evident from Fig. \ref{fig:slice_plots}.

-Representative images of the projected clouds after $6 t_{\text{cc}}$ are shown in Fig. \ref{fig:cov10} for $\chi = 10$ and Fig. \ref{fig:cov100} for $\chi = 100$.
+Representative images of the projected clouds after $9 t_{\text{cc}}$ are shown in Fig. \ref{fig:cov10} for $\chi = 10$ and at $5 t_{\text{cc}}$ in Fig. \ref{fig:cov100} for $\chi = 100$.
+The time is chosen to coincide with the peak of the covering fraction evolution.
 The morphology of the projected intermediate-temperature gas differs significantly.
-The \textsc{amr} method has very symmetric grid-like characteristics. \textsc{gdf sph} and \textsc{anarchy-pu sph} clearly show that additional methods to reduce artificial surface tension produce more diffuse projected distributions compared to \textsc{Sphenix sph}.
-However, \textsc{gdf sph} also shows signs of retaining a relatively denser core. \textsc{mfv} and \textsc{mm} are quite comparable in the total extent of their gas distribution, with \textsc{mfm} showing more clumping, and for $\chi = 100$ \textsc{mm} retaining a denser core.
+The \textsc{amr} method has very symmetric grid-like characteristics. \textsc{gdf sph} and \textsc{anarchy-pu sph} clearly show that additional methods to reduce artificial surface tension produce more diffuse projected distributions compared to \textsc{Sphenix sph}. \textsc{mfv} and \textsc{mm} are quite comparable in the total extent of their gas distribution, with \textsc{mfm} showing more clumping, and for $\chi = 100$ \textsc{mm} retaining a denser core.
 Except for the \textsc{Sphenix sph} and \textsc{amr} methods, none of the projected distributions are symmetric.
 The \textsc{amr} method shows a grid symmetry, and \textsc{Sphenix sph} shows the effects of artificial surface tension retaining a near perfect spherical symmetry, but none of the other methods shows either of these symmetries.
-Given that the initial conditions are set up on a grid, this is unexpected.
+Given that the initial conditions are set up on a grid, symmetry is expected.
 We tried to explicitly enforce symmetry by only generating half of the initial conditions and creating the other half by mirroring the first, but this did not lead to appreciable more symmetric morphologies.